labscript-suite/PrawnBlaster/readme.md

 ### Can I overclock the Pico board?
 Yes, some people have reported being able to significantly overclock their Raspberry Pi Pico boards.
-While we do not recommend you do so (nor will we be liable for any damage to your Pico or attached devices should you overclock it), we have provided a version of the PrawnBlaster firmware with no upper limit to the clock frequency [here](https://github.com/labscript-suite/PrawnBlaster/releases/latest/download/prawnblasteroverclock.uf2).
+While we do not recommend you do so (nor will we be liable for any damage to your Pico or attached devices should you overclock it), we have provided a version of the PrawnBlaster firmware with no upper limit to the clock frequency here: [pico - RP2040](https://github.com/labscript-suite/PrawnBlaster/releases/latest/download/prawnblaster_rp2040_overclock.uf2), [pico 2 - RP2350](https://github.com/labscript-suite/PrawnBlaster/releases/latest/download/prawnblaster_rp2350_overclock.uf2)).
 Use at your own risk!
 We provide no support for the overclockable firmware.
 If you need to tweak any other operating parameters of the Pico in order to achieve a stable overclock, you will need to manually modify the firmware source code and recompile it with those changes.